 Investing in some smart bathroom scales isn't going to be as good for your body as a brisk run around the park, of course, but they can definitely lend a hand as part of a bigger fitness setup.
 If you're already using a system to track your health (like Google Fit or Apple Health), then look for some scales that are going to work with it.

 Some scales will give you extra statistics to work with too, like body fat percentage or your current muscle mass, using a small electrical charge that's passed around your body.
-If you just want the basics of weight tracking, then you don't have to spend as much cash.
+If you just want the basics of tracking your weight loss, then you don't have to spend as much cash.

 3. Sleep trackers